alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 ### Building for default configuration

 A helper script `build_default.py` is provided to configure and build all the applications.
-It configures the project with default settings i.e., for `mps3` target and `sse-300` subsystem.
-Under the hood, it invokes all the necessary CMake commands that are described in the next sections.
+It configures the project with default settings i.e., for `mps3` target, `sse-300` subsystem and *Ethos-U55* timing-adapter settings.
+Under the hood, it invokes all the necessary
+CMake commands that are described in the next sections.

 If using the `Arm GNU embedded toolchain`, execute: